Pylons/pyramid/docs/narr/install.rst

 Before You Install
 ------------------

-You will need `Python <http://python.org>`_ version 2.4 or better to run :app:`Pyramid`.
+You will need `Python <http://python.org>`_ version 2.5 or better to run :app:`Pyramid`.

 .. sidebar:: Python Versions

-    As of this writing, :app:`Pyramid` has been tested under Python 2.4.6, Python 2.5.4 and Python 2.6.2, and Python 2.7.
-To ensure backwards compatibility, development of :app:`Pyramid` is
-    currently done primarily under Python 2.4 and Python 2.5.
-    :app:`Pyramid` does not run under any version of Python before 2.4, and does not yet run under Python 3.X.
+    As of this writing, :app:`Pyramid` has been tested under Python 2.5.5 and Python 2.6.6, and Python 2.7.2.  :app:`Pyramid` does not run under any version of Python before 2.5, and does not yet run under Python 3.X.

 :app:`Pyramid` is known to run on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD as well as on Windows platforms.
 It is also